The 2025 Recycled Polyester Challenge was designed to accelerate change.

 Polyester is the most popular material used in the fashion and textile industry.
 This reliance on virgin fossil-based materials is damaging to our environment, but there’s no other fiber on the market today that could absorb this demand.
 That’s why we’re challenging the fashion and textile industry to increase the market share of polyester that comes from recycled sources from 14% in 2019 to 45% in 2025.

 We launched this joint initiative with the UNFCCC.

-Textile Exchange and the United Nations Framework Convention on Climate Change’s Fashion Industry Charter for Climate Action are launching a joint initiative to further spur a shift in the market towards the uptake of recycled polyester (rPET) and the associated reduction in greenhouse gases (GHGs).
+In April 2021, we teamed up with the United Nations Framework Convention on Climate Change’s Fashion Industry Charter for Climate Action to launch the 2025 Recycled Polyester Challenge.
+Together, we’re setting out to spur a shift in the market towards the uptake of recycled polyester and its associated reduction in greenhouse gas emissions.

 Our goal is to reduce the industry’s reliance on fossil-based resources.